 Meredith gained operational experience during her five years working with Urban Outfitters at the company’s Philadelphia headquarters.
 She has a master’s degree in Health Administration from Penn State University and an undergraduate degree from Franklin and Marshall College.

 Dan Mills is married to the Leaders’ granddaughter, Meredith Mills.
 He brings his years of business experience to Country Meadows.
 In his role, he evaluates and strategizes both current and new business prospects, assessing opportunities to potentially open new campuses, purchase land, make acquisitions and/or develop new lines of business.
-Additionally, he oversees the organization’s Capital Projects team to ensure current building infrastructures and interior design are up to date, fully functioning and providing the best amenities and environment for both residents and co-workers as well as supervises fleet management, internal purchasing and supply chain management.
+Additionally, he oversees the organization’s Capital Projects team to ensure current building infrastructures and interior design are up to date, fully functioning and providing the best amenities and environment for both residents and co-workers as well as supervises fleet management, environmental safety, internal purchasing and supply chain management.

 Since joining Country Meadows in 2011, he has served in roles that include Pathways Manager, Associate E.D., Executive Director at Hershey and West Shore and Vice President for Business Development.
 Prior to joining Country Meadows, he worked for Chubb & Son for six years as a specialist in risk management, supporting independent insurance agents in the Northeast Region.
 Dan has a master’s degree in Health Administration from Penn State University and his undergraduate degree from Franklin and Marshall College.

 Alex joined the family’s business in 2009 and leads as a project manager of Capital Projects.
-He overseas renovations, new development and maintenance projects, while partnering with the Safety and Fire department in training and emergency assistance.
+He oversees renovations, new development and maintenance projects, while partnering with the Safety and Fire department in training and emergency assistance.
 Alex serves in several community volunteer roles including with the Hershey Volunteer Fire Department and the Capital Therapeutic Riding Association.
 “I hope to keep the traditions set by my grandparents alive through the way our organizations provide customer service, innovative programming and quality of life for seniors,” says Alex.

 Kristin grew up aspiring to be a veterinarian, investing her high school and college years interning and working for various veterinary practices in the Hershey area.
 Before her senior year of college, she began leaning toward “human medicine” and took a summer job in direct care as a Personal Care Associate at Country Meadows of Hershey.
 Having grown up in the retirement living industry, interacting with seniors beyond just her own grandparents (founders of Country Meadows) had always come naturally to her, and with her medical interest, caregiving was an ideal match.
 That summer position enlightened her to what her family has accomplished is something special and she wanted to be a part of it.
 Kristin has a master’s degree in Aging Services Management from University of South California and a bachelor’s degree in Veterinary & Biomedical Science from Penn State University.